Margaret, Kevin and Penny - Program Hosts - Duplicate Bridge

 Penny Howley is the director and the rules coordinator.
 (Not pictured.)
 She provides rulings as needed and also helps set-up and call the rounds.

 Penny volunteered to help add structure and to see that people are properly taken care of.
 She started playing Duplicate Bridge to get to know her new neighbors after moving to Farmington.

-A big thank you to Al and Jane Demmerle for sharing their time and talents with the City of Novi by volunteering with Older Adult Services.
+Grab a partner and join Margaret, Kevin and Penny every Friday at the Novi Civic Center to play Duplicate Bridge.
+A big thank you to Margaret, Kevin and Penny for sharing their time, talents and expert knowledge with the City of Novi by volunteering with Older Adult Services.